-Motorcycle insurance is similar to car insurance in that the policy offers you financial protection for injuries or damages incurred while driving your vehicle.
+Motorcycle insurance is similar to car insurance in providing you with financial protection for injuries or damages incurred while driving your vehicle.
 A typical motorcycle insurance policy includes liability insurance, which pays for any damages you cause to others, but it can also include coverage for your own bike and injuries.
 If you have more than one motorcycle, you can purchase a multibike policy and often receive a discount from your insurer.

-On the other hand, if you ride another bike, such as while traveling or when borrowing one from a friend, your motorcycle insurance may not cover you fully.
-Typically, your liability insurance will follow you and act as either primary or secondary coverage if you’re involved in an accident.
+On the other hand, if you ride a different bike, such as while traveling or when borrowing one from a friend, your motorcycle insurance may not cover you fully.
+Typically, your liability insurance will follow you and act as either primary or secondary coverage if you're involved in an accident.
 However, if you have any questions about what your policy will cover when on another bike, you should check with your insurer.

 In most states, motorcycle riders are required by law to carry two forms of liability insurance: bodily injury and property damage liability coverage.
 Like the names suggest, these cover any injury to others or damage a motorcycle rider might cause to a third party while operating their vehicle.
 Bodily injury and property damage liability does not cover you (the rider) or the motorcycle itself.

 Every motorcycle insurance policy limits the amount of money it will pay out to others for bodily injury and property damage, respectively.
 The limits are frequently shown with slashes between them, for example: $25,000/$50,000/$10,000.
 The first number is the claim limit, or maximum dollar amount, per injured person an insurance company will pay out after a crash.
 The second number is the claim limit per accident.
 The third number is the claim limit a policy will pay to another party for any property damaged by the policyholder, or rider.